-This course includes video tutorials, video discussion board entries, online reading, writing, listening, and speaking activities, online quizzes, online module tests, one cultural research project, and two one-on-one oral interviews with the instructor via Zoom.
-Course Objectives and/or Competencies: This course aims to develop all four aspects of communication in the Spanish language: listening, speaking, reading, and writing.
-Upon successful completion of this course, students will: - 1.
-Engage in conversations using level-appropriate grammatical structures including narrating events that take place in the present and producing questions and responses on a variety of topics dealing with everyday life. - 2.
-Demonstrate understanding of level-appropriate spoken Spanish. - 3.
-Write simple sentences and organize them into short paragraphs. - 4.
-Read and comprehend level-appropriate texts. - 5.
-Identify and discuss traditions, customs, and values of the Hispanic world. - 6.
-Compare and contrast the traditions, customs, and values of the Hispanic world with characteristics of their own culture.
-SPAN 1411 086 The Texas Higher Education Coordinating Board requires that all courses in the Foundational Component area of Language, Philosophy, and Culture teach these Core Objectives: - Critical Thinking Skills (CT): "to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information." - Communication Skills (COMM): "to include effective development, interpretation and expression of ideas through written, oral and visual communication." - Social Responsibility (SR): "to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities." - Personal Responsibility (PR): "to include the ability to connect choices, actions and consequences to ethical decision-making."
+This course aims to develop all four aspects of communication in the Spanish language: listening, speaking, reading and writing.
+Upon successful completion of this course, students will be able to do the following: 1.
+Engage in conversations using level-appropriate grammatical structures.
+This includes the ability to narrate events that take place in both the present and past, and to produce questions and responses on a variety of topics.
+2. Demonstrate understanding of level-appropriate spoken Spanish.
+3. Write complete sentences and organize them into paragraphs.
+4. Read and comprehend level-appropriate texts.
+5. Identify and discuss traditions, customs, and values of the Hispanic world.
+6. Compare and contrast the traditions, customs and values of the Hispanic world with characteristics of their own culture.

+The Texas Higher Education Coordinating Board requires that all courses in the Foundational Component area of Language, Philosophy, and Culture teach these Core Objectives:

+• Critical Thinking Skills (CT): "to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information."

+- Communication Skills (COMM): "to include effective development, interpretation and expression of ideas through written, oral and visual communication." - Social Responsibility (SR): "to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities." - Personal Responsibility (PR): "to include the ability to connect choices, actions and consequences to ethical decision-making."

 Course Outline or Schedule: